Parameter estimation for rough differential equations: Introduction

 \section{Introduction}

 Statistical inference for stochastic processes is a huge field, both in terms of research output and importance.
-In particular, a lot of work has been done in the context of diffusions (see \cite{Rao, Kutoyants, Bishwal} for a general overview and \cite{Gareth} for some recent developments).
-Nevertheless, the problem of statistical inference for diffusions still poses many challenges, as for example constructing the Maximum Likelihood Estimator (MLE) for the general multi-dimensional diffusion.
+In particular, a~lot of work has been done in the context of diffusions (see \cite{Rao,Kutoyants,Bishwal} for a~general overview and \cite{Gareth} for some recent developments).
+Nevertheless, the problem of statistical inference for diffusions still poses many challenges, as, for example, constructing the Maximum Likelihood Estimator (MLE) for the general multi-dimensional diffusion.
 An alternative method in this case is that of the Generalized Moment Matching Estimator (GMME).
-While, in general, less efficient compared to the MLE, the GMME is usually easier to use, more flexible and has been successfully applied to general Markov processes (see \cite{GMME}).
+While, in general, less efficient compared to the MLE, the GMME is usually easier to use, more flexible and has been successfully applied to general Markov~processes (see~\cite{Ait-SahaliaMykland,Hansen-Scheinkman}).

-On the other hand, most methods of statistical inference in the context of non-Markovian continuous processes are restricted to models that depend linearly on the parameter.
-In the case of differential equations driven by fractional Brownian motion, some recent results can be found in \cite{OUfBM, Bishwal, Viens Tudor}.
-In \cite{Hult}, the author discusses the problem of parameter estimation for differential equations driven by Volterra type processes -- which include fractional Brownian motion.
+On the other hand, most methods of statistical inference in the context of non-Markovian continuous processes are restricted to specific classes of models.
+In the case of differential equations driven by fractional Brownian motion, some recent results can be found in \cite{OUfBM,Bishwal,ViensTudor}.
+In \cite{Hult}, the author discusses the problem of parameter estimation for differential equations driven by Volterra type processes---which include fractional Brownian motion.
 In all these papers, the analysis is restricted to models that depend linearly on the parameter and for parameters appearing in the drift.
-Finally, for non-Markovian processes coming from stochastic delay equations, see \cite{Sorensen, Reiss}.
+Finally, for non-Markovian processes coming from stochastic delay equations, see \cite{Sorensen,Reiss}.

-The theory of rough paths provides a general framework for making sense of differential equations driven by any type of noise modelled as a rough path -- this includes diffusions, differential equations driven by fractional Brownian motion, delay equations and even delay equation driven by fractional Brownian motion (see \cite{Tindel}).
-The basic ideas have been developed in the '90s (see \cite{Terry book} and references within).
+The theory of rough paths provides a general framework for making sense of differential equations driven by any type of noise modelled as a rough path---this includes diffusions, differential equations driven by fractional Brownian motion, delay equations and even delay equation driven by fractional Brownian motion (see \cite{Tindel}).
+The basic ideas have been developed in the 90s (see \cite{Terrybook} and references within).
 However, the problem of statistical inference for differential equations driven by rough paths has not been addressed yet.
 This is exactly what we strive to do in this paper.